webbcam/tiflash/docs/source/examples.rst

 Examples
 ========

-Below are some generic examples of how to use tiflash on both the command line and in Python.
+Below are some simple examples of how to use tiflash on both the command line and in Python.

-For more device specific functionality, please see the `Device Examples <device_examples.html>`_.
+Select a device type to view example usage:

 .. toctree::
-    :hidden:
-    :maxdepth: 2
+    :maxdepth: 1

-    device_examples
+    examples/cc13xx-cc26xx
+    examples/cc32xx
+    examples/msp432